mindsmiths/docs/docs/integrations/discord.md

   end
 ```

-Here is a list of all the possible signals for you to incorporate into your project:
+And here is a list of all the possible signals for you to incorporate into your project:

 <details>
   <summary>Available signals</summary>